Harold Hamm: Against renewable energy

-Involvement in education
+In education

 The Harold Hamm Diabetes Center at the University of Oklahoma was named after Hamm, who has type 2 diabetes.
 To create the center, the Harold and Sue Ann Hamm Foundation donated $10 million.
 Hamm is a member of the Global Leadership Council at the Offutt School of Business of Concordia College, Moorhead, MN.

 Hamm and Continental Resources donated $10 million to the University of North Dakota's College of Engineering and Mines to create the Harold Hamm School of Geology and Geological Engineering.
 This was believed to be the largest gift given to the Grand Forks, North Dakota university by a non-alumnus.

 On February 1, 2022, the Harold Hamm Foundation and Continental Resources announced a $12 million gift to the University of Mary in Bismarck, North Dakota, to establish the Hamm School of Engineering and endow a "Continental Resources | Monsignor James Shea Chair of Engineering" at the private, Catholic university.
 It is believed to be the largest philanthropic single gift given to education in the region of western North Dakota and eastern Montana, the footprint of the Bakken formation.